futurexv2016/url-shortener/README.md

 ### Frontend:
 #### Features:
-- Search feature, outside the requirements, is implemented to search for short URL
+- Search feature is implemented to search for short URL
-- For simplicity, FE is implemented by React Hook.
-In case of more sophisticated app, Redux Saga can be used.
+- For simplicity, Frontend is implemented by React Hook.
+In case of more sophisticated app, Redux Saga can also be used.
 - For time constraint, unit test in Frontend is ignored
 #### Deployment environment
 - Npm: 7.5.4